 My approach was a little different with my parents.
 They had a close-knit group of good friends they’d enjoyed for years, so after Mom and Dad both moved to the nursing home, I tried to continue some of their traditions together.

-I’d reserve a small conference room at the facility so that I could host pizza parties for my parents and their friends.
-It took some effort to get everyone together, but the staff helped and we all enjoyed the casual fun and familiar food.
+I’d reserve a small conference room at the facility so I could host pizza parties for my parents and their friends.
+It took some effort to get everyone together, but the staff helped.
+We all enjoyed the casual fun, good company and familiar food.

 At other times, I’d just gather my family members and settle them in to visit with one another while I ran out to their favorite Mexican restaurant for takeout.
 In the dead of winter, I’d often pick up some comfort food like a barbeque chicken, potato salad and baked beans from a local deli so we could have a picnic inside.

 Create Your Own Version of a Picnic